melbourne-lab/canopy_flowering/notes/paper_notes.md

 Ehh... good discussions on plant functional types and drivers of soil moisture (although are they sourced?)
 Litter and canopy coverage *as well as* current plant composition driving soil moisture.
 Compare our eventual soil moisture results with this.
 Litter depth influencing moisture - there seems to be a lot of litter in aspens, perhaps these have high moisture (but also less light penetration I'd guess?)
 Herb coverage influenced by soil moisture for sure - more moisture means more herbs, less moisture typically associated with shrubs (where are the understory shrubs at Elk Meadows?)
 The patchiness of herbs is interesting - annuals, ephemeral populations?
 Like fireflies blinking across the landscape... idk.

+### Buck, J.R., and St. Clair, S.B.
+2012.
+Aspen increase soil moisture, nutrients, organic matter and respiration in Rocky Mountain forest communties.
+PLoS One.

+- Rocky mountain successonal cycle:
+	- disturbance removes overstory
+	- aspen roots "sucker" (?)
+	- aspen stands establish
+	- conifer seedlings grow rapidly and slowly promote aspen mortality
+- Aspen stands have more biodiversty and production than forest meadows (??)
+	- see citation here: Kuhn et al. 2011
+	- also, may be mroe snowpack in aspen stands than open meadows (see: LaMalfa and Ryle 2008)
+- Are there plant-soil feedbacks related to forest type, overstory composition, etc.?
+	- Hypothesis: soil resources and respiration high in aspen stands, lower in conifers stands and meadows
+- Ten sites at Fishlake National Forest (UT) w/ four stand types each
+	- >75% aspen, 50-50 conifer/aspen, mostly coniper (fir and Engelman n spruce), and open meadow adjacent to forest edge
+	- vascular plants (shrubs and forbs) most abundant in aspen understory
+	- meadow mostly mixed grasses and forbs, some shrubs
+- Soil samples collected from four stand types at seven (?) sites
+	- nutrient concentrations, soil texture, respiration
+	- differences
+- Differences in C:N, total N, K, Fe, Zn between stand types (acc'd to ANOVA)
+	- (n.b., Zn p = 0.04, organic matter p = 0.03)
+	- no differences among NO3, P, Mn, pH, Mg
+- Most organic matter, N and Zn in aspen stands, then mixed or conifer dominated then meadows
+- Confier stands had highest C:N, Fe
+- Aspen stands had more N, K, and lower C:N compared to conifers
+- Meadows and aspen stands had higher soil temperature compared to conifer dominatd stands
+	- changes across the summer were consistent across summer
+- Soil moisture decreased over time
+	- aspen and meadows had approx. 30% higher soil moisture compared to conifers early in summer
+	- soil moisture converged later in summer
+- Soil respiraton increases from early June to july in all soil types
+	- aspen stands consistently had highest soil respiration (aspen > mixed > confier > meadow)
+- Nutrient inputs into soil: root exudates, root turnover, litter, stemflow
+	- litter likely different among communites
+	- foliar nitrogen could be contributing to differences in N
+		- broadleaf species typically have higher N and lower C:N in litter compared to conifers
+- Soil moisture is important for plant community composition
+	- moisture reliant on snow pack (so things dry out later in summer)
+	- early in summer more snow in aspens but convergence by late summer
+	- soil moisture convergence: maybe aspens have higher summer evapotranspiration?
+	- the differences in soil organic matter may be what cause differences in soil moisture
+	- ref in here about water penetration in conifer soils... not high!

+Great references in here about biodiversity and some abiotic factors under aspen canopy.
+I'm not really sure what to do with the geochemical stuff, other than perhaps to use it to say we can't specify what exactly is driving patterns (a secondary concern, anyway).

+But, it's super cool to see some of the abiotic differences between aspen and conifer laid out here.
+Does this influence plant physiology?
+Or it could, perhaps more likely, influence whether plants appear in these canopy types at all.
+For species present in both, contrasts between these two may be useful for disentangling direct light effects from effects of other variables like moisture.

+Good question here about snow pack - how much is this contributing to soil moisture?
+Litter also seems to be contributing a lot (nutrients, organic matter, but also to moisture retention).
+What if we did litter removal experiments???